The family home is often your major asset, which you hope to pass to the family.

 care.
 Your share of the house is still owned by the Trust, protected according to

 the terms you specified and typically ensuring that it eventually it passes to your

 Having this type of Will can mean that when the first member of a couple passes away

-be much reduced, saving the family money overall.
+reduced, saving the family money overall.

 Lifetime Family Protection Trust